RemiDz/overtonesinger/replit.md

 ## Recent Changes

+- 2025-11-08: **Live scrolling spectrogram** - New audio now appears from the right and scrolls left during recording (10-second rolling window)
+- 2025-11-08: Auto-zoom to fit entire recording when capture stops
 - 2025-11-08: **Major design overhaul** - Implemented modern professional design system inspired by DAW software
 - 2025-11-08: Updated color palette to electric blue (#00a8ff) with deep charcoal backgrounds
 - 2025-11-08: Enhanced shadows and elevation system for depth and clarity